AEC-Lab/package-manager/docs/core-development.md

 When creating/submitting a PR, be sure to:

+1. Choose `dev` as the target branch to merge into
-1. Give the PR a helpful name, and describe the changes made and the reasons for them
+2. Give the PR a helpful name, and describe the changes made and the reasons for them
-2. Reference any issues that were resolved using the `#` tag
+3. Reference any issues that were resolved using the `#` tag
-3. Request a review from a repository admin
+4. Request a review from a repository admin

 ## Project Setup